alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-In these functions, if absolute flag is true i.e. the coordinates are in Rubyplot coordinates then similar to **within_window** function, the coordinates are first brought to the range [0,1] and then multiplied by the canvas dimensions to get the coordinates in pixels.
-The difference in Y coordinate is that in Magick the origin is the upper left corner but we want to make the origin as lower left corner and so the minimum Rubyplot coordinate actually refers to the highest point in the Figure and so we want to flip the position of points vertically and hence the coordinate is first subtracted from the maximum Rubyplot coorinates so that we get the desired plot.
+In these functions, if the absolute flag is true i.e. the coordinates are in Rubyplot coordinates then similar to **within_window** function, the coordinates are first brought to the range [0,1] and then multiplied by the canvas dimensions to get the coordinates in pixels.
+The difference in Y coordinate is that in Magick the origin is the upper left corner but we want to make the origin as lower left corner and so the minimum Rubyplot coordinate actually refers to the highest point in the Figure and so we want to flip the position of points vertically and hence the coordinate is first subtracted from the maximum Rubyplot coordinates so that we get the desired plot.
 Next, if the absolute flag is false i.e. the coordinates are not in Rubyplot coordinates and are according to the plot, the coordinate is brought to a range [0,1] by using minimum and maximum values of the data.
 And notice that similar to abs = true, the Y coordinate is scaled so that the position of points is flipped vertically.
 The **x_range** and **y_range** functions are:
 ```ruby
 def x_range